nirmalsinhp/read_notes/microServices.md

     - Just remember the importance of information hiding.
 Share only what you absolutely have to, and send only the absolute minimum amount of data that you need.

 - Pass-Through Coupling
-    - “Pass-through coupling”9 describes a situation in which one microservice passes data to another microservice purely because the data is needed by some other microservice further downstream.
+    - “Pass-through coupling” describes a situation in which one microservice passes data to another microservice purely because the data is needed by some other microservice further downstream.
     - problematic
     - should try to reduce it, removing it may lead to more domain coupling, take balanced approach. try to keep microservices independent, impact of change should be minimum.